 Syslog Label Solr Doc Reference Description for/if loops ioc_attr alliance identifies and prints all attributes whose names start with "alliance" in all documents that contain feed hits, including documents reported by watchlist hits.
-These attributes represent feed hits. ioc attr identifies and prints additional attributes on IOC values that were matched.
-NOTE: for/if loops are not required.
-Their purpose is to report attributes that do not have predefined sets.
-You can create customized templates that do not contain them if you do not need to report on alliance or ioc_attr attributes.
+These attributes represent feed hits. ioc_attr identifies and prints additional attributes on IOC values that were matched.
+Note: for/if loops are not required.
+Their purpose is to report attributes that do not have purpose is to report attributes that do not have predefined sets.
+You can create customized templates that do not contain them if you do not need to report on alliance or ioc_attr attributes. timestamp event_timestamp Epoch time (seconds since 00:00:00 on 1 January 1970) of the feed hit event.